-MapLarge offers an API to embed interactive maps on your website, blog or news story.
+MapLarge mapping software offers an API to embed interactive maps on your website, blog or news story.
 Web editors can save months of development time.
 Installation only requires a few lines of code.

 THE MAPLARGE API CONSISTS OF THREE COMPONENTS:

 Users can upload both point and polygon data.
 An example would be a list of customer locations and their revenues.
 Once uploaded, a user could view zip codes shaded by the customer revenues within each zip code.
 Administrators can update the data as often as they wish.

 REAL TIME AUTOMATED IMPORTS

 Data can be added to the system on the fly and viewed instantly, either by users or by automated processes.

 The MapLarge API only requires a data set with locations and values.
 Once uploaded the API can dynamically perform point-in-polygon tests and math functions on the values included within a polygon.
 The Geo Processor can determine sum, average, minimum and maximum values.

 The Mapping Engine will then create the interactive tiles with polygons and points color shaded and sized according to the values requested by the user.
 Multiple users can each request their own unique queries of the data.

 The MapLarge API supports tile requests from standard Google Maps, Bing Maps and ESRI Flex implementations.
 We also support stand alone URL requests for other applications.